Umbrien/haskell-learn/blockchain/pz-1/README.md

 - As of development time, there is single-node architecture.
 I hope it will change to decentralised

+- No transaction signatures

-- Proof of Work realisation: biggest proposed number wins
+- Proof of Work realisation: nonce is proof: unique number, which if added to block contents, will give beautiful hash (starting with n 0s)

 - At the end of the block, miner includes transaction to himself with author 0x000 with a sum of gas from prev transactions or less, then it will be burnt